Takata air bags claim another life after Arizona crash

 Takata used ammonium nitrate to create a small explosion to inflate the bags.
 But it can deteriorate due to high temperatures and humidity and explode too forcefully, spewing metal shrapnel.
 The deaths and recalls forced Takata into bankruptcy with its assets purchased by a company owned by a Chinese investment firm.

 The owner of the Honda in the crash purchased the Civic used less than three months before the death.
 But there is no federal requirement that used car sellers have the cars repaired or inform buyers of any unrepaired recall problems.
-Honda said it did not know the car had been sold recently.
-There also is no requirement that an automaker be notified when a vehicle changes hands, Honda said in a statement.
+Honda said it did not know the car had been sold until recently.

 The Civic in the crash has been under recall since December of 2014 due to a faulty driver’s front air bag inflator.
 Honda said it mailed 12 recall notices over three years to the previous owners.
 The company also said it made more than 20 phone calls in an effort to reach the owners, but Honda records show the repairs were never done.